zsakowitz/zsakowitz/README.md

 Hello!
-I am Zachary Sakowitz, lead developer of [zSnout](https://zsnout.com/).
-I mostly program in JavaScript and PHP, and have experience in other client-side languages (HTML & CSS), as well as Python.
+I am Zachary Sakowitz, lead (and only) developer of [zSnout](https://zsnout.com/).
+Nowadays I use TypeScript, HTML, and SCSS for projects like @zSnout.
+I used to work in vanilla JavaScript (including ES6 and up), vanilla CSS, and Python.